the-real-i9/i9lyfe-server/README.md

 - **psql:** This tool was a swiss army knife throughout the development process.
 I used it many times to inspect and make mimimal changes to the database.
 I also used it when setting up PostgreSQL; to CREATE a new USER X, and ALTER database OWNER TO X (after restoring from backup)
 - **pg_dump:** Used when backing-up the database.

-  I backup my database's state each time I make changes to any definition, so that when I accidentally damage my database — which happened💀, I can be able to restore it back to its last working state.
+  I backup my database's state each time I make changes to any  of its definitions, so that when I accidentally damage my database — which happened💀, I can be able to restore it back to its last working state.

   The backup is also useful when you'll want to populate an empty database with an existing backup in a new environment.
 I remember doing this when deploying the database in my GCE VM instance, also when using sample data to run endpoint tests in GitHub Actions.
 - **dropdb**, **createdb**, **pg_restore | psql**: Used when restoring the database.
 The process involves the following steps: